 Scout Film Festival (Scout)—is an annual international event that celebrates emerging filmmakers - aged 24 and under - through short film.
 Every year, Scout launches an open call to emerging filmmakers worldwide.
 All films are written, produced and directed by filmmakers 24 and under.
 Scout offers various categories of entry in two age groups - for high school filmmakers, aged 18 and under - and filmmakers aged 19-24.

 Scout honors the passion, talent, and accomplishments of these young storytellers by showcasing their films.
-As part of the celebration, Scout organizes a three-day event with an opening reception, an awards ceremony, and a networking brunch.
+As part of the celebration, Scout organizes a two-day event with an opening reception, an awards ceremony, and a networking brunch.
 Additionally, to further support the attending filmmakers, Scout coordinates a series of educational programs with industry partners that include workshops and talks.

 Additional Scout Film Festival Awards to be decided by our panel of young filmmakers and industry judges: Best Actor, Best Actress, Cinematography, Direction, Editing and Special Effects, Overall Film, Screenplay